Lowell TurnerProfessor, International & Comparative Labor

-This year I am serving as chair of the ILR Nominations committee, and in this capacity have produced a proposal for an ILR Professor of Practice.
+The Worker Institute integrates academic work with public service.
+Much of my work involves facilitating innovation and expansion of public service activities.
+These include Union Communication Services, the National Labor Leadership Initiative, and more.
+Last year I served as chair of the ILR Nominations committee, and in this capacity helped produced a proposal for an ILR Professor of Practice.
 I chaired a tenure review committee in spring and summer of 2015 and wrote the committee's report (for a successful candidate).

 As academic director of the Worker Institute, one of my main goals has been to bring together resident and extension faculty, staff, students and practitioners in common efforts - both in outreach and on the Ithaca campus.
-18 ILR resident faculty members are now actively involved in one or more WI projects, greatly expanding our outreach capacity as well as our offerings on the Ithaca campus.
-Added to this are the 15-20 students per semester who participate in our Worker Institute undergraduate research fellows program, working with both resident and extension faculty.
-Outreach efforts range from the projects of our initiative groups such as Precarious Work, Equity at Work, and Climate Jobs to our path-breaking National Labor Leadership Initiative, in partnership with the AFL-CIO.
-Our flagship Union Leadership Institute in now in its 14th year and has trained a significant number of current union leaders in New York State and surrounding areas.
-And this past year we acquired Union Communication Services, a publication and newsletter service that reaches 70,000 shop stewards and local union officials all over the country.
+20 ILR resident faculty members are now actively involved in one or more WI project, greatly expanding our outreach capacity as well as our offerings on the Ithaca campus.
+Added to this are the 20+ students per semester who participate in our Worker Institute research fellows program, working with both resident and extension faculty.
+Outreach efforts range from the projects of our initiative groups such as Precarious Work, Equity at Work, and Climate Jobs to our path-breaking National Labor Leadership Initiative in partnership with the AFL-CIO.
+Our flagship Union Leadership Institute in now in its 15th year and has trained over 300 current union leaders in New York State and surrounding areas.
+Union Communication Services, gifted to us two years ago by founder David Prosten, is a widely used publication and newsletter service that each week reaches 70,000 shop stewards and local union officials all over the country.

 - Lowell Turner, Kate Bronfenbrenner.
 2005.
-Special Issue on "Labor and Social Justice: Union Renewal in a Contested Global Economy", Work and Occupations.
+Special Issue on "Labor and Social Justice: Union Renewal in a Contested Global Economy", .
 32(4).

 - Elena Iankova, Lowell Turner.
 2004.
 Building the New Europe: western and eastern roads to social partnership, .
 35(1):76-92. (doi:dx.doi.org/doi:10.1111/j.1468-2338.2004.00301.x)

 - Richard Hurd, Ruth Milkman, Lowell Turner.
 2003.
-Reviving the American Labor Movement: Institutions and Mobilization, European Journal of Industrial Relations.
+Reviving the American Labor Movement: Institutions and Mobilization, .
 9(1).

 - Lowell Turner, Lee Adler, Maite Tapia.
 2014.
 Mobilizing against Inequality: Unions, Immigrant Workers, and the Crisis of Capitalism.
 Ithaca, NY: ILR Press/Cornell University, 2014.
 (210 pages)